AvisekNaug/5ZoneTestBedControl/README.md

 Now that the FMU is created a standard Python interface is provided to interact with the testbed.
 This is provided by the `src/testbed_env.py` script discussed below.

 # Interaction with the testbed using a Python, OpenAIGym, PyFMI library and the testbed FMU

+## The base testbed
-The base testbed class called `testbed_base` implements some of the lower level functionalities following the OpenAI Gym method of creating an environment, stepping through the testbed simulation etc. These are the following
+The base testbed class called `testbed_base`(located in src/testbed_env.py) implements some of the lower level functionalities following the OpenAI Gym method of creating an environment, stepping through the testbed simulation etc. These are the following

 `__init__` : used to pass the `names` and `gym space` type of the variables used as observations and actions for the process.
 IT also needs the path to the complied `fmu` model and the path to the json file containing all the `fmu variables`.